Why does Revolut collect tax information?

 - Resident address

 - Tax residencies: Jurisdiction(s) of tax residence.
 You're typically considered a tax resident in countries where you pay taxes or are physically present for at least six months of a year.

 - Taxpayer Identification Number (TIN) with respect to each tax residency

-- Why is Revolut Payments UAB merging with Revolut Bank UAB?
+- Revolut Payments UAB and Revolut Bank UAB — what is the difference?

 - Why are there transactions with the description Revolut Payments UAB and Revolut Bank UAB on my Account Statement?

 - Why can't I see the Revolut Bank banner?

 - What is the price list for using Revolut Bank?
 Why is it not sent in the email?

 - Will my cards be separate if I join Revolut Bank?

 - Is credit or overdraft provided if I join Revolut bank?